TaewookHam/TaewookHam.github.io/docs/README.md

 ## Fairness on Recommender Systems

 * [Survey Paper]{:.heading.flip-title} --- A Survey on the Fairness of Recommender Systems

-{:.related-posts.faded}
+* [Equity of Attention]{:.heading.flip-title} --- Equity of Attention: Amortizing Individual Fairness in Rankings {:.related-posts.faded}

 <!-- ## Other